JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 model = processes_to_mtkmodel(processes[[1, 3]])
 ```
 ```
-ERROR: ArgumentError: Variable x was introduced in process of variable z(t).
+ERROR: ArgumentError: Variable x(t) was introduced in process of variable z(t).
-However, a process for x was not provided, there is no default process for x, and x doesn't have a default value.
+However, a process for x(t) was not provided, there is no default process for x(t), and (t)x doesn't have a default value.
-Please provide a process for variable x.
+Please provide a process for variable x(t).
 ```

 If instead we "forgot" the ``y`` process, **PBM** will not error, but warn, and make ``y`` equal to a named parameter, since ``y`` has a default value: